A Life of Service (Philippians 2:19-30)

 Less is More

 If you have a Bible with you, open it to Philippians 2.
 We’ve been looking at some of the richest, most theological sections of the entire Bible.
-In this chapter, Paul’s been talking about Jesus, and he’s told us that we ought to pattern our lives after his example.
+In this chapter, Paul discusses Jesus and encourages us to follow his example in our lives.
 Verses 4 and 5 say, “Don’t think only about your own affairs, but be interested in others, too, and what they are doing.
 Your attitude should be the same that Christ Jesus had.”

 We read these verses, and we agree with them.
 Yet at another level, we say, “That’s impossible.
 The standard’s too high.”
 We expect Paul to teach it.
 We expect pastors to preach it.
 We expect even to try to live up to this standard, but we also believe that it’s an unrealistic standard.
 It’s impossible to live up to this standard in real life.

 That’s where today’s passage comes in.
 In verses 19 to the end of the chapter, Paul switches gears.
-He’s just given us one of the richest, deepest, most theological passages in the Bible, and now he gives us something completely different.
+He just provided one of the Bible's richest theological passages, and now he's shifting to something entirely different.
 He gives us a travelogue.
 The rest of the chapter is about the travel plans of two people the Philippians knew – Timothy and Epaphroditus.
-Paul usually included a section like this in his letters, but it was usually included at the end of his letters as he wrapped up.
+Paul typically added this section at the end of his letters as he concluded.

 The question to ask is this: Why did Paul include this section on the travel plans of Timothy and Epaphroditus?
 Why put it here, side-by-side with some of the deepest teaching of the Bible?